 Why Ed-Tech Reps are Not Selling

 Wait a minute, let’s take a moment to breath and talk about what’s happening out there in schools and districts for ed-tech purchasing that you have to see to believe.
-Dr. David Kafitz and I have been out to Washington, D.C., San Antonio, Seattle, Charlotte, Atlanta and Memphis since November.
-Well, he made it to Memphis, I got stuck in “marine fog” gridlock in the San Diego airport.
-In any case, here I am with an hour to breath and tell all of you what is going down.
+The Learning Counsel has been out to Washington, D.C., San Antonio, Seattle, Charlotte, Atlanta and Memphis since November.
+While I set here stuck in “marine fog” gridlock in the San Diego airport, here I am with an hour to breath and tell all of you what is going down.

 In every city we are in, we have the best-of-the-best for Chief Academic Officers, Chief Innovation Officers, Tech Directors, Instructional Technologists, Superintendents and various subject-leader teachers who are making decisions about their tech transition.
 From the introductory market briefing to the special leadership workshops on digital curriculum evaluation, we hear a lot about what’s happening in schools that we’re sure no one else does.

 We can’t tell on any one district or school, but wow, there are some big plans in the works.
 And some real strains on Board Members and the like.
 To characterize the mood shift from 2015 to 2017, I can say that these wonderfully earnest people have moved as a body from a sort of casual interest, running various software pilots for over-achieving techno-teachers and a lot of professional development for devices, to the dedicated glare of an all-out battle.

 Related Video: Executives Speak Out about Digital Curriculum Discussions

 The “tech shift” has gone from a nice and polite and rather neat activity on the side to a gritty determination to nail it.
 There is a big difference today, compared to a couple years ago, in what they will pay attention to and how quickly they will stop listening if you’re off the mark.